preetech/vwap/README.md

 - flink.checkpointInterval=60000: This setting enables checkpointing every 60 seconds, ensuring that the application can recover from failures by resuming from the last checkpoint.
 - flink.parallelism=4: This setting configures the application to use 4 parallel instances for processing, distributing the load and improving performance.
 - flink.bufferTimeout=100: This setting specifies a buffer timeout of 100 milliseconds, balancing latency and throughput for efficient data processing.
+- vwap.window.time=3600: This lets you set the time window for calculating VWAP.
+Can be changes to 5 sec for testing the app.

 #### These configuration values make the application more resilient and production-ready by enhancing fault tolerance, ensuring accurate event-time processing, and optimizing resource utilization.
 This setup helps in maintaining high availability and reliability, which are critical for production environments.